Part 2, The Allies Return

 By now, the flanks of the outer landing areas had been secured by the paratroopers, at least for the time being.
 But the paras were not the only servicemen active that night.
 Allied bomber crews had been busy since before midnight, identifying and hitting the batteries, bunkers and bridges along the coast, dropping over 5,000 tons of bombs.

 At the same time, the Germans were receiving confused reports of allied activity all over France.
 Commanders reported exchanging fire with paratroopers, but these were later found to be the dummies.
 Then reports came in from units on the Orne, again reporting paratrooper activity.
-But if German reaction had been blunted by Fortitude, then it was distinctly dulled by the absence of many front-line commanders, who were on their way to attend a map exercise in Rennes ironically intended to simulate an Allied invasion.
+But if German reaction had been blunted by Fortitude, then it was distinctly dulled by the absence of several front-line commanders who were on their way to attend a map exercise in Rennes intended to simulate, of all things, an Allied invasion.

 Many senior German commanders were away from their post when the paratroopers landed.
 Among them were General Wilhelm Falley of the 91st Airlanding Division, Lt-General Karl-Wilhelm von Schleiben of the 709th Infantry Division, Lt-General Heinz Hellmich of the 243rd Division, General Sepp Dietrich, the commander of the I SS Panzer Corps and Rommel who was in Germany for June 6 was his wife's birthday.

-At 4.30 am, a second wave of 3,000 glider-borne troops began landing in the Cotentin, as part of Operations “Chicago” and “Detroit.”
-Among them were 51 Waco gliders carrying 155 combat troops of the 101st Airborne plus 25 jeeps, a midget bulldozer, 166 anti-tank guns, and the deputy divisional commander, Brigadier General Don Pratt.
+At 4.30 am, a second wave of 3,000 glider-borne troops began landing in the Cotentin as part of Operations “Chicago” and “Detroit.”
+Among them were 51 Waco gliders carrying 155 combat troops of the 101st Airborne plus 25 jeeps, a midget bulldozer, 16 anti-tank guns of 57mm variety, and the deputy divisional commander, Brigadier General Don Pratt.
 Half of the division-allocated gliders crashed or sank in the flooded fields, along with much-needed 105mm howitzers and jeeps.
 Pratt was killed when the jeep in his glider broke its restraints and tore through the insides of the glider.
 Other gliders, headed to the 82nd Airborne Landing Zone “Z” with 220 troops, plus jeeps and two batteries of the 80th Anti-tank battalion plus signaling and headquarters went through lingering low clouds and became scattered.